visualizedata/data-structures/README.md

 * Gitelman, Chapter 3
 * Klepman, Chapter 2

-**Weekly Assignment 9, due 11/9 at 2:00pm:**
+**Weekly Assignment 9, due Friday 11/9 at 2:00pm:**
 You will begin writing sensor data to your PostgreSQL database.

 ### November 12 (Week 10)

 From database to visual representation.
+Serverless computing.

 #### Read:

 * Gitelman, Chapter 1

+**Weekly Assignment 10, due Friday 11/16 at 2:00pm:**

 #### Documentation: